dry-python/returns/docs/pages/result.rst

 While ``.bind`` enforces error type to stay the same, ``.unify`` is designed to return a ``Union`` of a revious error type and a new one.

+It gives an extra flexibility, but also provokes more thinking and can be problematic in some cases.

 Like so: